Icinga/icinga2/doc/2-getting-started.md

 * request a signed certificate from the master
 * generate a new ticket for the client setup

-This functionality is used by the [node setup/wizard](#cli-command-pki) cli commands too.
+This functionality is used by the [node setup/wizard](#cli-command-pki) CLI commands too.

     # icinga2 pki --help
     icinga2 - The Icinga 2 network monitoring daemon (version: v2.1.1-299-gf695275)